SALES: 1-877-978-7246 | SUPPORT: 1-855-481-5553

 The federal OSHA portion of the course includes 19 end-of-module quizzes and a final exam.
 You have up to three attempts to pass each quiz with a score of 70% or higher.

-You will have 180 minutes to pass the final exam, which includes 20 questions.
+You must pass a final exam, which includes 20 questions.
 You have up to three attempts to pass the final exam with a score of 70% or higher.
-If you do not achieve a passing score after three attempts, you will need to reregister for the course and start from the beginning.
+If you do not achieve a passing score after three attempts, you will need to repurchase the course and start from the beginning.

 Nevada OSHA FAQs